ppy/osu-wiki/news/2025/2025-12-08-osumania-ln-tournament-4-concludes.md

 - 988,473 on [Inutilia](https://osu.ppy.sh/beatmapsets/2175016#mania/5341643) (TE1)
 - 985,176 on [Kislorod](https://osu.ppy.sh/beatmapsets/2452314#mania/5357437) (TE3), with only a single sliderbreak on a technical map focusing on shield control

-With a final valiant attempt to overcome the huge scoreline debt, ::{ flag=CL }:: [myucchii](https://osu.ppy.sh/users/10072733) risked the pick on arguably the most difficult map of the pool, [Somniomancer [null set]](https://osu.ppy.sh/beatmapsets/2452340#mania/5357496) (TE2), and by a monumental collapse from ::{ flag=TH }:: [konkawe](https://osu.ppy.sh/users/15665805), ::{ flag=CL }:: [myucchii](https://osu.ppy.sh/users/10072733) scored 983,430 on the map and won the pick by a whopping 45,222 score difference.
+With a final valiant attempt to overcome the huge scoreline debt, ::{ flag=CL }:: [myucchii](https://osu.ppy.sh/users/10072733) risked the pick on arguably the most difficult map of the pool, [Somniomancer [null set]](https://osu.ppy.sh/beatmapsets/2452340#mania/5357496) (TE2), and after a monumental collapse from ::{ flag=TH }:: [konkawe](https://osu.ppy.sh/users/15665805), ::{ flag=CL }:: [myucchii](https://osu.ppy.sh/users/10072733) scored 983,430 on the map and won the pick by a whopping 45,222 score difference.
 Not wanting to lose to the competition entirely, ::{ flag=CL }:: [myucchii](https://osu.ppy.sh/users/10072733) additionally picked up an additional point against ::{ flag=TH }:: [konkawe](https://osu.ppy.sh/users/15665805) after fiercely trading misses and ending up with a 4,270 score lead on [Breach](https://osu.ppy.sh/beatmapsets/2452341#mania/5357499) (TE4).

 With ::{ flag=CL }:: [myucchii](https://osu.ppy.sh/users/10072733)'s usual habit of catching up in the 2nd half of the match, the turning of the tables felt imminent.
 However, ::{ flag=TH }:: [konkawe](https://osu.ppy.sh/users/15665805) managed to gather the match point on ::{ flag=CL }:: [myucchii](https://osu.ppy.sh/users/10072733)'s pick, [Last Journey (Cut Ver.)](https://osu.ppy.sh/beatmapsets/2452231#mania/5357229) (WC2), scoring 991,088 with a full combo, securing their position in the stars as the top 3 of o!mLN4.